nbinc/led_fixture/README.md

 led_fixture
 ===========

-Arduino LED Fixture controller - 8 chanel 12 bit each.
+Arduino LED Fixture controller 8-9 chanel 8bit PWM each.

+In progress:
+expand it to the 12-bit PWM control for LED Smoother control.
+Using TLC5940 chip.